borg286/sevtech/README.md

 * Valenite sword(2500 durability, 7 damage, 1.6 speed) can heal you when you attack.

 * The end boss has a nasty wight attack.
 Run in circles and wait it out.
+Especially make sure you have a wight's bane for this fight, as it will save you a lot of headache even with a sword as useful as the Shockwave Sword.

 * The voodoo dolls are really OP, bypassing armor and do damage in an AoE.
 Really helpful for abyssalcraft bosses

 * Sulfur torches provide a great source of light, much like totem torches, so be sure to bring them with you even when you're done with the Betweenlands.

+* If you can handle the stress of looking for, and fighting a few Wight Fortress buildings, the Shockwave Sword is especially useful for fighting Naga in the Twilight Forest, and lasts a heck of a long time, and would be great to have a few more of when one runs out, if it doesn't act like the other betweenlands weapons and continue working after being broken.

-* Angry pebbles are something you can find while exploring, and in pots.
+* Angry pebbles are something you can find while exploring, activating some item scrolls, and in pots.
 You right click with it in your hand to charge it up, and then throw it somewhere, causing an explosion somewhat like a throwable TNT.

 * Always keep balls of sap or weeping blue petals on you to decrease the decay.
 Once the bar is empty, your health bar will decrease and you will die.

-* The purifier helps with keeping your tools working in top notch order.
-Finding **Scabyst** while mining will help stave off the corrosion for a long period of time.
+* Peat mummies are terrifying and when they roar it will shake your screen.
+If you happen to have a ring of ascent, it will help you fight them from above, and if you have a shimmerstone, you can throw that to distract them.
+You will be able to retrieve the shimmer stone back from the mummy once it is defeated.

+* To get weedwood sticks faster for tool making and recipes, get as much as you can of it, bring it back into the overworld and place it in a horse chopper.
+It will make weedwood planks and sticks for you like normal planks and sticks so you can focus on other stuff.
+Unfortunately despite being a mountable creature, you cannot use Harlequin toads as horses to a chopper (leads break after a few seconds if you attach them to a post, but you can lead them around), or any other mob in the betweenlands unfortunately.

 Betweenlands Farm

 * It makes sense when you enter the betweenlands to create a farm for what you may need the most.
 Reeds are most needed, especially if you want to make caving ropes.

-* Invest time into the purifier, to purify your farmland so that it doesn't decay and need to be redone later on.
+* Invest time into the purifier for your farm, to purify your farmland so that it doesn't decay and need to be redone later on.

 * You cannot automate compost bins but everything around you is most likely compostable whether punched or collected with the sickle.

 * Almost any item you may need or want more of can be farmed; all you really need is a few pieces of farmland and to place the item you want more of on it.
 An example would be the blue petal flower; harvest it with shears (to get the 3D version of it) and place on one piece of farmland, and then over time it will spread to the blocks around it.

 * White pear seeds can only be harvested from the hangers that hang from a giant weedwood tree, so if you find one early on, that's a great fruit source.

+* Sometimes when you travel between the overworld and the betweenlands, your crops may disappear.
+So if you don't want to go through the trouble of searching for seeds to the stuff you want to grow more of in the future, think ahead and save some in a chest, just in case the plants do decay over time.

 ### Betweenlands alchemy